 World Spay Day

 World Spay Day is an international day of action to promote the sterilization of pets, community cats and street dogs as a way to save animals’ lives.
 It takes place each year on the last Tuesday of February.
-The next World Spay Day is February 28, 2017.
+The last World Spay Day was February 28, 2017.
 Created as Spay Day USA by the Doris Day Animal League (DDAL) in 1995, World Spay Day is now a program of The Humane Society of the United States (HSUS), Humane Society International (HSI) and Humane Society Veterinary Medical Association (HSVMA).

 On World Spay Day and throughout the month of February — Spay/Neuter Awareness Month — veterinary and animal welfare professionals, business owners and concerned individuals join forces to shine a spotlight on spay/neuter as the most effective and humane means of decreasing the number of homeless animals put down in shelters or living on the street.